villhei/elixirtut/elixir_web/app/chapters/introduction.md

 Advances in multi-core and parallel processing have caused a surge of interest in functional languages.
 The approach of avoidance of side-effects and global, mutable states in functional programming suits this domain extremely well.
 Parallel processing in eg. Elixir is a very different kind problem when compared to imperative languages.
 One might argue that it is a hell of a lot easier and fun.

 Functional programming is generally known to provide a lot better support for *structured programming* than imperative programming.
 A structured program is a program where the program is composed of structural abstractions and components.
 Functional languages allows the programmer to create these abstractions in an easy and clean manner.
-High-order abstracting loop-structures in Elixir are an excellent example of these elegant abstractions.
+High-order fundtion abstracting loop-structures in Elixir are an excellent example of these elegant abstractions.

 ```elixir
 defmodule Sort do